joaobosconff/docker-ngrok/README.md

 # Ngrok Docker Image

-This is a fork of the [shkoliar/ngrok](https://hub.docker.com/r/shkoliar/ngrok) image, adding ARM architecture support.
+This is a fork of the [shkoliar/ngrok](https://hub.docker.com/r/shkoliar/ngrok) image, adding ARM64, 386 and ARMv6 architecture support.

 Ngrok version : 3.29.0